 Licorice is 50 times sweeter than sugar and is often used as a flavoring (although the taste most people associate with licorice comes from anise or fennel).
 Licorice is also used to sweeten and condition tobacco products.

 Licorice has anti-inflammatory and anti-viral properties.
 The herb contains high levels of flavonoids and antioxidants that work to protect the body against effects of aging.
-Licorice is often recommended to improve adrenal function.
+Licorice is often recommended to improve adrenal function and to build up the immunity.

 Licorice is widely used in India to treat abscesses and skin problems.
 Make a paste and apply to the skin as needed.